Six-hour day: Sweden

 The 6 hour workday has been subject to reoccurring debate since the early 70's after the prominent sociologist and politician Alva Myrdal proposed to implement it to Sveriges socialdemokratiska kvinnoförbund.
 Today there are more than a few examples of companies which already have a 6 hour workday in Sweden, and the notion of a trend towards a six-hour workday has also been mentioned.
-Since 2002 there is a workplace with a 6 hour workday in the small town of Mölndal.
-This led to higher profitability, implemented without any decrease in wages.
-One of the people who works at the company claimed that "You have more energy.
-You're more alert.
+Since 2002 there is a Toyota car mechanic with a six hour workday in the small town of Mölndal.
+This reduction from eight to six hour shifts led to higher profitability and was implemented without any decrease in wages.
+According to Martin Banck who manages the shop "[our employees] have more energy.
+[They're] more alert.
 More efficient.
-I promise: you perform 20-30% more in six hours than eight." ("Man orkar mera. Är piggare.
-Effektivare.
-Jag lovar: Man presterar 20–30 procent mer på sex timmar än på åtta.")
+I promise: you perform 20-30% more in six hours than eight."
 Several small-scale implementations of the concept have been trialed in Sweden, including the private and public sectors.
-In Gothenburg, an experiment with 70 nurses over 18 months found decreases in sick leave, better self-reported health as well as an increase in productivity, with a cost of 1,3 million USD.
+In Gothenburg, an experiment with 70 nurses over 18 months found decreases in sick leave, better self-reported health as well as an increase in productivity, with a cost of 1.3 million USD.

 Two major parties support cutting the working hours in Sweden as of 2022.
-The party Vänsterpartiet (the left party) is advocating a 6 hour working day without decreased pay.
-Miljöpartiet de gröna (The green party) has the goal of a 30 hour workweek.
+The party Vänsterpartiet (The Left Party) is advocating a 6 hour working day without decreased pay.
+Miljöpartiet de gröna (The Green Party) has the goal of a 30 hour workweek.

-Other parties advocating for 6 hour working day are: the Communist Party of Sweden and the Communist Party (sweden).
+Other parties advocating for 6 hour working day are: the Communist Party of Sweden and the Communist Party (Sweden).

-About half of Swedes would rather have to work fewer hours rather than getting paid more, with women being more positive towards more free time.
-The majority of Swedes are in favour of shorter working weeks, with the greatest support from women and people who are engaged in so called blue-collar jobs.
+According to a survey done by Sifo in 2022 more than half of those surveyed would rather work fewer hours than get a pay raise.
+This tendency was stronger among surveyed women and those who self-reported as being likely to vote for Vänsterpartiet, Socialdemokraterna, or Miljöpartiet.
+The majority of Swedes are in favour of shorter working weeks, with the greatest support from women and people who are engaged in blue-collar jobs.